oh2th/com.sensibo/README.md

 - The target temperature changed.
 - The temperature changed.
 - The humidity changed.
-- The device turned off.
+- Sensibo turned on.
-- The device turned on.
+- Sensibo turned off.

 #### Conditions

-- The device is on / off.
+- Sensibo is on.

 #### Actions

-- Set the target temperature.
+- Set the temperature.
+- Set the mode (Automatic, Heat, Cool, Off)
-- Turn the device on.
+- Turn on.
-- Turn the device off.
+- Turn off.
-- Set the fan mode.
+- Set the fan mode (Cool, Heat, Fan, Auto, Dry)
 - Set the fan level.

 ## Acknowledgements: